Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Grapple](#grapple)
 Range: Melee
-Targets: 1 enemy that you have [grabbed](#grab)
+Targets: 1 enemy that you have [Grabbed](#grab)
 Cost: 5 HP
 Damage: x1 (Physical)
 Effect: If this Ability hits, you and the target enemy move one Square.
 Description: Forcing a target you have in your grip to move with you.
-This could be as technical as a joint lock or as simple as bodily lifting your target.
+This could be as technical as applying a joint lock to force your target to move how you want, or as simple as bodily lifting your target.

 #### Chilling Bolt
 Spell [Elemental] [Ice]